Skip to main content

-The Boost API provides two methods to get the required signature for claiming boost incentives:
+The Boost API provides two methods to get a signature for claiming boost incentives:

-1. Using a specific transaction hash via the GET /signatures endpoint
+1. Use a transaction hash via the GET /signatures endpoint

-2. Checking recent transactions for an address via the GET /transactions endpoint
+2. Check recent transactions for an address via the GET /transactions endpoint

 In order to produce a valid signature, the transaction must meet the boost’s requirements and the transaction must occur after the boost was created.